Driven. Creative. Strategic. Focused.

 • Complex commercial and civil litigation

 Noah Genel is an experienced litigator and advisor and Chair of the Firm’s State Regulatory Compliance and Litigation practice.
-Prior to joining the Firm, Noah was the Commissioner and Chair of the New York City Business Integrity Commission (BIC)—the agency that regulates the commercial waste-hauling industry and the public wholesale food markets in New York City.
-With more than 15 years working in New York City public service—and more than 20 years’ experience as an attorney—Noah specializes in complex criminal, civil and administrative litigation and government compliance and regulatory matters.
-He also has broad experience in local government and coordinating with numerous agencies.
+Immediately prior to joining the Firm, Noah was the Commissioner and Chair of the New York City Business Integrity Commission (BIC), a mayoral agency that regulates the New York City commercial waste-hauling industry and the public wholesale food markets.
+With more than 25 years’ experience as an attorney, Noah specializes in complex criminal, civil and administrative litigation and government compliance and regulatory matters.
+He also has broad experience in local government—coordinating with numerous agencies and reaching practical solutions to complex problems.

-Prior to joining BIC, Noah was Senior Investigative Counsel and an Assistant District Attorney at the New York County (Manhattan) District Attorney's Office (DANY), serving approximately eight-and-a-half years under both the Hon.
+Prior to joining BIC, Noah was a Senior Investigative Counsel and an Assistant District Attorney at the Manhattan D.A.’s Office, serving approximately eight-and-a-half years under both the Hon.
 Robert M. Morgenthau and the Hon.
 Cyrus R. Vance, Jr. Assigned to the Rackets and Special Prosecutions Bureaus, Noah investigated and prosecuted cases involving complex financial fraud, traditional organized crime, bribery of public officials, terrorism, and other matters.
-Additionally, one of Noah’s cases resulted in a slew of changes to local laws to improve construction safety in New York City.
-Prior to DANY, Noah worked in private practice at two law firms, representing clients in criminal and civil cases in federal and state courts, including matters involving numerous components of the U.S. Department of Justice, local District Attorney's Offices, the U.S. Securities and Exchange Commission and other entities.
+Additionally, one of Noah’s cases resulted in major changes to local laws to improve safety at construction sites across New York City.
+Prior to the Manhattan D.A.’s Office, Noah worked in private practice at two leading New York City law firms, representing clients in criminal and civil cases in federal and state courts, including matters involving numerous components of the U.S. Department of Justice, local District Attorney’s Offices, the U.S. Securities and Exchange Commission and other entities.

-• Representing a New York City commercial waste-hauling company in connection with its response to the Request for Proposal for the City’s Commercial Waste Zones program.
+Representing major New York City commercial waste-hauling companies in connection with the NYC Department of Sanitation’s Commercial Waste Zones program, including advising on compliance issues.

-• Representing a foreign corporation in connection with multiple inquiries by regulators in the waste industry.
+Represented a foreign corporation in connection with inquiries by multiple regulators in the waste industry.

-• Representing a foreign corporation with respect to its broker application with BIC.
+Representing multiple entities with respect to their broker registration applications with BIC.

-• Advising a New York City construction company regarding certain employment decisions and background investigation.
+Advised a New York City construction company regarding certain employment decisions and a related background investigation.

 Education